 Although dismissal of DUI charges against a person has been held to be a drastic remedy, courts appear to be serious about ensuring that the police honor a driver’s selection.
 Dismissal has been held to be an appropriate remedy when the police don’t have a reasonable protocol in place to obtain and complete the test under routine circumstances or when the test that the driver selected is not given and there is no good faith effort by the police to follow that protocol.

 When police officers in Colorado stop and arrest suspected drunk drivers, the police must follow the Express Consent law exactly as it is written.
 If they don’t, the case could be dismissed as a sanction for violating a driver’s rights regarding Express Consent.
-Monte Robbins provides expert representation in DUI and Express Consent matters.
-Contact Monte Robbins today to discuss your DUI case.
+Denver DUI Lawyer Monte Robbins provides aggressive representation in DUI and Express Consent Hearing matters throughout the state of Colorado.
+Contact Denver DUI Attorney Monte Robbins today for a free case evaluation: 303-355-5148.